junimo-farmer/frm3-IT265-002/docs/homework/treatment.md

 ## Genre and Style
 - **Genre**: What category does your game fall into (e.g., action, adventure, strategy)?
+  - Adventure, Co-op, Party Game.
 - **Style**: Describe the tone, visual approach, and gameplay feel.
+  - Surrealist pop artstyle with unusual uses for ordinary items.
+Darker undertones to make it feel unnatural, but still fun.
+Gameplay should feel
 ---

 ## Target Audience
 - **Demographics**: Age group, interests, and gamer profile.
+  - Target Audience: Those who stay inside and want a fun way to spend an hour.
+Those who enjoy surrealist or niche board games.
+  - Demographics: Young Adults - Teenagers
+    - The game theme is that of dreams and surrealist settings.
+Certain aspects of the setting are given meaning, but others are left to the imagination of the players.
+Young Adults and Teens who like to stay indoors may find that this game provides a way to create their own experience while adding some tension to their boring lives.
 - **Accessibility**: How will it appeal to casual and experienced players?
+  - for blind players:
+    - Play with friends.
+    - pieces have unique shapes and are easy to identify.
+Board spaces can be given texture or be raised to allow maneuvering.
+  - Colors will be unique for color blindness (trying to avoid using red and green).

 ---